Influencers Tips & Strategies

 • Developing strategy: Defining campaign goals (like brand awareness, lead generation, or sales) and identifying what type of influencers and platforms will help achieve them.

-• Influencer discovery and vetting: Finding creators who genuinely align with the brand’s values and have an engaged, authentic audience.
-This means digging deep to spot fake followers and rule out creators who aren't a good fit.
+• Influencer discovery and vetting: Finding creators who align with the brand’s values and have an engaged, authentic audience.
+This means spotting fake followers and ruling out creators who aren't a good fit.

 • Outreach and relationship building: Crafting personalized pitches to creators and nurturing long-term partnerships that go beyond a single sponsored post.